 Once a patient has reached a level of independence where they can rejoin family and community, our discharge plan offers ongoing coordinated therapy and support so that the patient can live life more freely and independently, away from the confines of the hospital campus.

-The Commission on Accreditation of Rehabilitation Facilities (CARF) has given HSC a prestigious three-year accreditation in the areas of Brain Injury Rehabilitation, Inpatient Rehabilitation, Outpatient Medical Rehabilitation, and Spinal Cord System of Care.
+The Commission on Accreditation of Rehabilitation Facilities (CARF) has given HSC a prestigious three-year accreditation in the areas of Brain Injury Rehabilitation and Outpatient Medical Rehabilitation.